 At the end of the growing season, zinnias typically start getting powdery mildew on the foliage as they wrap it up.
 There’s nothing you can do about it so don’t treat the plants with anything.
 Just enjoy the rest of the growing season with them and start looking ahead to next year.

-To learn more organic ways to care for your flower garden, follow these tips.
+To learn more organic ways to care for your flower garden, read this article for my best tips.

 Seeding zinnias is a cost-effective and rewarding way to grow these beautiful flowers, as well as get a head start on the season.
 You’ll have greater access to the many varieties of zinnias available, so they are worth growing from seed if you are up to it.